Your Faculty Advisor

 - Write letters of recommendation as you look for summer internships or apply for full-time employment or graduate school.

-Plan to meet with your advisor at least once each semester to get advice on course planning, study abroad, research opportunities and answers to your questions.
+Plan to meet with your advisor at least once each semester to get advice on course planning, study abroad, research opportunities, and more.

 Getting Ready to Meet With Your Advisor